ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Module.md

 The Ballerina Docusign Click module supports [DocuSign Click API V2](https://github.com/docusign/OpenAPI-Specifications/blob/master/click.rest.swagger-v2.json).

-## Set up Guide
+## Setup guide

-To utilize the DocuSign Click connector, you must have access to the DocuSign REST APIs through a DocuSign account.
+To utilize the DocuSign Click connector, you must have access to the DocuSign REST API through a DocuSign account.

-### Step 1: Create a DocuSign Account
+### Step 1: Create a DocuSign account

 In order to use the DocuSign Click connector, you need to first create the DocuSign credentials for the connector to interact with DocuSign.